Dred: A Tale of the Great Dismal Swamp: Plot summary

-Dred is the story of Nina Gordon, an impetuous young heiress to a large southern plantation, whose land is rapidly becoming worthless.
-It is run competently by one of Nina's slaves, Harry, who endures a murderous rivalry with Nina's brother Tom Gordon, a drunken, cruel slaveowner.
-Nina is a flighty young girl, and maintains several suitors, before finally settling down with a man named Clayton.
-Clayton is socially and religiously liberal, and very idealistic, and has a down-to-earth perpetual-virgin sister, Anne.
+Dred is the story of Nina Gordon, impetuous young heiress to a large southern plantation, whose land is rapidly becoming worthless.
+It is run competently by one of her slaves, Harry, who endures a murderous rivalry with Nina's brother Tom Gordon, a drunken, cruel slave-owner.
+Nina, a flighty young girl, maintains several suitors before finally settling down with a man named Clayton, who is socially and religiously liberal and very idealistic; he has a down-to-earth perpetual-virgin sister, Anne.

-In addition to Harry (who, as well as being the administrator of Nina's estate, is secretly also her and Tom's half-brother), the slave characters include the devoutly Christian Milly (actually the property of Nina's Aunt Nesbit), and Tomtit, a joker-type character.
-There is also a family of poor whites, who have but a single, devoted slave, Old Tiff.
+In addition to Harry (who, as well as being the administrator of Nina's estate, is secretly her and Tom's half-brother), the slave characters include the devoutly Christian Milly (actually the property of Nina's Aunt Nesbit), and Tomtit, a joker-type character.
+There is also a family of poor whites who have a single, devoted slave, Old Tiff.

-Dred, the titular character, is one of the Great Dismal Swamp maroons, escaped slaves living in the Great Dismal Swamp, preaching angry and violent retribution for the evils of slavery and rescuing escapees from the dog of the slavecatchers.
+Dred, the titular character, is one of the Great Dismal Swamp maroons, escaped slaves living in the Great Dismal Swamp, preaching angry, violent retribution for the evils of slavery and rescuing escapees from the dog of the slave-catchers.